MODARTT ORGANTEQ - User Manual

 2.10.1.
 Organteq MIDI file & built-in MIDI Mapping

-A MIDI file recorded through Organteq is recognizable by its 6 tracks structure (right-click on the white part of the Transport Bar):
+A MIDI file recorded through Organteq is recognizable by its 6 tracks structure (right-click on the white part of the MIDI Player):

 When loaded back in Organteq standalone, such a MIDI file is played by overriding the current MIDI mapping and uses an internal built-in MIDI mapping.